bmeurant/technical-docs/software-architecture/security/authentication.md

 ## Common Authentication Strategies

-The choice of authentication strategy is pivotal and depends on various factors, including the application's security requirements, user experience goals, scalability needs, and the type of system being secured.
+The choice of authentication strategy is pivotal and depends on various factors, including the application's security requirements, user experience goals, [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] needs, and the type of system being secured.

 ### Password-Based Authentication